sandreza/MarkovChainHammer.jl/docs/src/API/Uncertainty Quantification/constructing_prior.md

 # [Constructing Prior Distributions](@id sec:constructing_priors)

-In the previous section we saw how to use the BayesianGenerator object similar to how we use the generator function.
+In the previous section we saw how to use the BayesianGenerator object, similar to how we use the generator function.
 We now introduce the GeneratorParameterDistribution object in order to construct prior distributions for Bayesian inference.

 We first load the necessary packages and functions